Venezuela's Guaido calls for massive protest as blackout drags on

 “We’re all upset that we’ve got no power, no phone service, no water and they want to block us,” said Rossmary Nascimiento, 45, a nutritionist at the Caracas rally.
 “I want a normal country.”

-The Socialist Party has called for a competing march to protest what it calls imperialism by the United States, which has levied crippling oil sanctions on Maduro’s government in efforts to cut off its sources of funding.
+At a competing march organized by the Socialist Party to protest what it calls U.S. imperialism, Maduro blamed the outages on “electromagnetic and cyber attacks directed from abroad by the empire.”

+“The right wing, together with the empire, has stabbed the electricity system, and we are trying to cure it soon,” he said.

-Several hundred people gathered in central Caracas for a march to denounce U.S. pressure on Venezuela, which the president says is the cause of the country’s economic situation.
+Several hundred people gathered at the rally in central Caracas for a march to denounce the crippling U.S. oil sanctions aimed at cutting off the Maduro government’s funding sources.

 “We’re here, we’re mobilized, because we’re not going to let the gringos take over,” said Elbadina Gomez, 76, who works for an activist group linked to the Socialist Party.

-The power flickered on and off in parts of Caracas on Saturday morning.
-Six of the country’s 23 states still lacked power as of Saturday afternoon, Socialist Party Vice President Diosdado Cabello said on state television.

-Julio Castro, a doctor who heads a non-government organization called Doctors For Health, said via Twitter that a total of 13 people had died amid the blackout, including nine deaths in emergency rooms.
+Julio Castro, a doctor who heads a non-government organization called Doctors For Health, tweeted that a total of 13 people had died amid the blackout, including nine deaths in emergency rooms.

-Reuters was unable to independently confirm the deaths or whether they were a product of the blackout.
-The Information Ministry did not reply to a request for comment.
+Reuters was unable to independently confirm the deaths or whether they could have resulted from the blackout.
+The Information Ministry did not respond to a request for comment.

 Clinics in the sweltering western state of Zulia, which suffers chronic regional blackouts, had scaled back operations after nearly 72 hours without power.